somasundaram1702/somasundaram1702.github.io/index.md

 [![White paper](https://img.shields.io/badge/PDF-Read_paper-blue?logo=adobe-acrobat-reader&logoColor=white)](pdf/EV_machine.pdf)

-<div style="text-align: justify"> Extreme value machine (EVM) is a state of art algorithm for open set classification tasks.
+<div style="text-align: justify">Extreme value machine (EVM) is a state of art algorithm for open set classification tasks.
 This algorithm is readily available in python, however implementations in other languages like C++ & Java are not handy.
-In this work we have developed EVM algorithm using java and integrated the algorithm in our android face recognition pipeline.
-This paper explains construction and working of the algorithm. <b>top 0.6%</b> in the Kaggle leaderboard.</div>
+In this work we have developed an EVM algorithm using Java and integrated the algorithm in our android face recognition pipeline.
+This paper explains construction and working of the algorithm.</div>
 <br>
 <center><img src="images/EVM_pic2.png"/></center>
 <br>